BANGAUTOGLASS

 If your Colorado's door glass was damaged in a break-in, vandalism event, or storm, your comprehensive auto insurance coverage may apply.
 Whether a claim makes sense depends on your deductible relative to the cost of replacement — a question worth thinking through before you file, since claims can affect future premiums depending on your carrier and history.

 If you haven't started the claim process yet and aren't sure where to begin, the Bang AutoGlass team can help you understand what information you'll need and what to expect.
-We can assist you through the process — we just can't file the claim for you, since that has to come from you as the policyholder.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 Most insurers will want the date of the incident, a description of what happened, and documentation of the damage, so having photos of the broken glass before cleanup is always helpful.

 Getting Your Colorado's Door Window Replaced the Right Way